mapfap/ImageService/README.md

 * Apache Derby
 * EclipseLink JPA

-Note: use maven to install all packages except
+## Image Processing Library
+You can choose to use any library (Abstract Factory)
-* [OpenCV 2.4.10](http://opencv.org), required native library (need to compile its source)
+* [OpenCV 2.4.10](http://opencv.org), required native library (need to compile its source).
+This one fast and robust but hard to dustribute.
+* [imgscalr](https://github.com/thebuzzmedia/imgscalr), PURE JAVA!
+This one already integrated in maven. a bit slower and less features but it's easy to distribute.

 ## Security Consideration
 * What if user send very large file